amazon-connect/amazon-connect-streams/Documentation.md

 Gets the full `AgentConfiguration` object for the agent.
 This object contains the following fields:

 * `name`: The agent's user friendly display name.
-* `softphoneEnabled`: Indicates if the agent's phone calls should route to the agent's browser-based softphone or the telephone number configurationured as the agent's extension.
+* `softphoneEnabled`: Indicates whether the agent's phone calls should route to the agent's browser-based softphone or the telephone number configured as the agent's extension.
 * `extension`: Indicates the phone number that should be dialed to connect the agent to their inbound or outbound calls when softphone is not enabled.
 * `routingProfile`: Describes the agent's current routing profile and list of